 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 I was so unbelievably excited to visit Salem on my US trip, and it didn’t disappoint.
-To help you plan your epic day trip I have created this ideal one day in Salem itinerary.
-Rest assured that it includes all of the the very best things to do and places to see.
+I went on a wonderful Salem day trip from Boston and you can do the same by following this tried-and-tested one day in Salem itinerary.

 Table of Contents